autodesk-platform-services/bim360appstore-model.derivative-nodejs-xls.exporter/README.md

 ## Troubleshooting

-1. **getProperties does not return data**: In default, [Get Properties endpoint](https://forge.autodesk.com/en/docs/model-derivative/v2/reference/http/urn-metadata-guid-properties-GET/) can only respond with data if the resource < 20M.
+1. **getProperties does not return data**: In default, [Get Properties endpoint](https://aps.autodesk.com/en/docs/model-derivative/v2/reference/http/urn-metadata-guid-properties-GET/) can only respond with data if the resource < 20M.
 A query param **forceget** forces get the large resource even if it exceeded the expected maximum length (20 MB).

-2. **Cannot see my BIM 360 or ACC projects**: Make sure to provision the Forge App Client ID within the BIM 360 or ACC Account, [learn more here](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+2. **Cannot see my BIM 360 or ACC projects**: Make sure to provision the APS App Client ID within the BIM 360 or ACC Account, [learn more here](https://aps.autodesk.com/blog/bim-360-docs-provisioning-aps-apps).
 This requires the Account Admin permission.

 3. **Cannot load Autodesk360 model**: In Autodesk360, the model is not translated by default until the end user loads the model one time in Autodesk360, or the developer posts job to translate.